SHERIFF JOEY TERRELL

 Chief Deputy Murray Kogod obtained his Bachelor of Arts Degree in Government and Politics from the University of Maryland in 1986 and his law degree from Western New England College School of Law in 1989.
 He obtained his Georgia police certification in 1995, his Georgia P.O.S.T.
 General Law Enforcement Instructor certification in 1999, and graduated from the 202nd Session of the F.B.I.
 National Academy in Quantico, Virginia in 2000.
 He has completed Levels 1 & 2 of the University of Georgia Carl Vinson Institute Management Development Program and is a graduate of the Leadership Habersham training program.
 Major Kogod has been an active member of the Georgia Bar for 30 years and is in his 26th year of law enforcement service.

 Chief Deputy Kogod's responsibilities include assisting the Sheriff with the planning, controlling, and directing of the overall operation of this full-service law enforcement agency, serving as a general training instructor, and assisting with the preparation and presentation of the Sheriff’s Office budget.

-Major Kogod is also a co-founder (currently serving as President) of the Georgia Alliance of School Resource Officers and Educators (GASROE).
+Major Kogod is also the executive director of the Georgia Alliance of School Resource Officers and Educators (GASROE).
 GASROE is a non-profit collaborative organization focused on school safety, involving the Habersham County Sheriff's Office, the Georgia Public Safety Training Center, the Georgia Department of Education, and the Georgia Peace Officer Standards and Training Council.

 Major Kogod has been married to his wife Jennifer for 28 years and has two children- Brooklyn and Brantley.